Allegations against staff and Volunteers (SIBFG 3301)

 - Consider the current allegation in the context of any previous allegations or concerns;

 - Where appropriate, take account of any entitlement by staff to use reasonable force to control or restrain children e.g. Section 93 Education and Inspection Act 2006 in respect of teachers and authorised staff.
-In BFG SCE implement a policy on restrictive physical intervention.
+MOD Schools follow the DCYP Policy Directive on Restrictive Physical Interventions dated March 2017.

 - Consider whether a complex abuse investigation is applicable (see complex and organised abuse procedure; bfgnet.de/safeguarding